 Today we’re sharing what we call “ideas to steal.”
 They are all real-life ideas from successful businesses—action steps you can pick up and run with right away, without having to research, test or otherwise delay implementing.
 And, you don’t need to spend money to do them.

 Pick three that you can sink your teeth into, and don’t hesitate to contact us if you want more information or help implementing them—these days we all have to work together.

 - Bill faster.
-Your receivables can count for 40 – 50% of your actual assets.
+Your receivables can count for 40—50 percent of your actual assets.
 Don’t batch invoice: bill as soon as you can.
-(See The 10 Most Dangerous Accounts Receivable Pitfalls)

 - Simplify your business.
 Weed out the unprofitable and the hard-to-sell.

 - Simplify your marketing message.
 Read Made To Stick by Chip and Dan Heath.

 - Get your business and your web site listed in relevant directories.
 To find directories, Google the name of your town plus directories url” (e.g. “cobourg directories url”).

 - Learn to delegate.
 Figure out what you do that turns dollars.
 Then delegate the rest.

 - Encourage employees to explore more efficient approaches to their tasks instead of relying on their standard way of doing things.

 - Don’t forget suppliers.
 They might not be on your payroll, but they are more apt to do a few things for you at no charge because you really take care of them.